TurtleP/TurtleP.github.io-old2/LovePotion/wiki/README.md

 If you are new and unfamiliar with LÖVE and/or Lua, I genuinely recommend clicking the "How to LÖVE" link on the sidebar.

 This wiki will refer to what is implemented (so far) in LÖVE Potion which will follow the official LÖVE API.
-Please note that not *all* functions of LÖVE will be able to be implemented at this time until it moves from SDL2 to pure OpenGL on Nintendo Switch.
-The 3DS version also has a very limited selection of the graphics API.
+Please note that not *all* functions of LÖVE will be able to be implemented for various reasons.
+The 3DS version also has a somewhat limited selection of the graphics API.

 ![](files/lovepotion.png)